ChinaNetCloud/nc-backup-py/README.md

 + --OBJECTIVES "/path/to/file(s)": It's to say where are the encrypted files to be decrypted. if the download is more than one file they need to have names that start with the same partern; the software asumes you mean wild card (*) at the end.
 + --DESTINATION "path/and/name/of/tar.gz/file": this is the name and path that you want the resulting file to have after decryption
 + --HOME_FOLDER "/path/to/source/code/nc-backup-py": this is for the encryption script to know where the whole backups software is installed.

+## if the server doing backups has python 2.6
+Use the same method as weth ncbackup bash script: https://wiki.service.chinanetcloud.com/wiki/Operations:NC-OP_TP-782-How_to_restore_GPG_encrypt_backup_files

 # LICENSE